The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 What are the competitive barriers to entry in Germany?

-The complex bureaucracy, which exists at state as well as federal level, can be a major barrier.
+The complex bureaucracy, which exists at the state as well as the federal level, can be a major barrier.
 The International Finance Corporation ranks Germany in 114th place globally in terms of the ease of starting a business, mainly for this reason.

 For example, registering commercial property is a multi-agency operation that can take 40 days or more to complete.
-Also, the business notarisation process or business licenses can take weeks, which can be challenging for newcomers.
+Also, the business notarization process or business licenses can take weeks, which can be challenging for newcomers.
 Some businesses may even find themselves paying 14 different taxes, with nine or more tax reporting dates per year.

 This can all seem impractical to businesspeople from other countries, and the system will likely improve in the long run due to the digitalisation efforts of the German coalition.
 Still, in the short run, the system will likely remain.
 Germans are meticulous about paperwork and following rules, and accepting this cultural code might make it easier to do business locally.